Czech election: Opposition takes lead, set for lower house majority | DW | 09.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-With nearly all votes counted, the opposition coalition appears to have secured a slim majority, overtaking Prime Minister Andrej Babis' ANO party.
-Opposition leader says they will start talks on forming a government.
+The opposition coalition appears to have secured a slim majority, overtaking Prime Minister Andrej Babis' ANO party.
+One opposition leader says his Pirates/Mayors grouping wants to start talks on forming a government.

-The Czech centre-right and liberal opposition groups were set to gain a majority in the lower house holding a narrow lead during Saturday's parliamentary election.
+The Czech center-right and liberal opposition groups were set to gain a majority in the lower house holding a narrow lead during Saturday's parliamentary election.

 With 98.1% of voting districts reporting results, premier Andrej Babis and his ANO party have fallen behind, holding 27.46% of the vote in the two-day election to determine 200 seats in the lower house of parliament.